Gorilla Safaris Tours

-Uganda is well known as the pearl of Africa is truly a blessing of nature.
+Uganda is well known as the pearl of Africa and is truly a blessing of nature.
 This wonderful corner of Africa is sealed with misty mountains, green lush forest lands, the finest waterfalls, and untamed wildlife.
-Out of all the dramatic elements, Mountain Gorillas and Chimpanzees have been the prime attraction that drives travelers crazy worldwide.
+Out of all the dramatic elements, Mountain Gorillas and Chimpanzees have been the prime attraction that drive travelers crazy worldwide.
 This makes it the ultimate stop for the best Gorilla Safaris in East Africa

 Gorillas are one of the iconic species in the primate world.
 Gorillas are known to be the most intelligent species after humans.
 They share 98% of human DNA.
 Gorillas are one of the endangered species and only can be spotted in few places in Africa.
-Out of all the destinations Uganda is known to be the best as it is home to 60% of the world’s remained gorillas.
+Out of all the destinations Uganda is known to be the best as it is home to over 50% of the world’s remaining mountain gorillas in the wild.

 For a Gorilla Trekking Uganda tour, a suitable time can be any time of the year.
 Uganda has a topographic climatic condition.
 Placed near to the Equator the country is cooler than you can expect.
 While visiting Uganda is a great year-round but consider the most appropriate time is during the dry season.